 The Chartered Institute of Arbitrators (CIArb) is a leading professional membership organisation representing the interests of alternative dispute practitioners worldwide.
 With over 15,000 members located in more than 130 countries, CIArb supports the global promotion, facilitation and development of all forms of private dispute resolution.
 In addition to providing education and training for arbitrators, mediators and adjudicators, the organisation acts as an international centre for practitioners, policymakers, academics and those in business concerned with the cost-effective and early settlement of disputes.
 As a not-for-profit, UK registered charity, CIArb works in the public interest through an international network of 38 branches.

 Hong Kong International Arbitration Centre (HKIAC) is the foremost venue for alternative dispute resolution in Asia.
-Specialising in arbitration, mediation, adjudication and domain name dispute resolution, HKIAC maintains one of the largest commercial caseloads in the Asia-Pacific region, having handled over 9000 commercial cases since its establishment in 1985.
-HKIAC has been recognised as the most favoured arbitral institution outside of Europe and the third most preferred and used arbitral institution worldwide.
+Specialising in arbitration, mediation, adjudication and domain name dispute resolution, HKIAC maintains one of the largest commercial caseloads in the Asia-Pacific region, having handled over 10,000 commercial cases since its establishment in 1985.
+HKIAC is ranked among the top five arbitral institutions worldwide.
 HKIAC’s Administered Arbitration Rules have introduced innovative provisions that can be strategically used to control costs and increase efficiency for users.